techidaily/site-games-able/source/_posts/battle-for-betterment-assessing-game-pass-against-psplus-essential.md

 ### Cloud Save Storage

  PlayStation Plus gives you space to store your game saves in the cloud.
 Subscribers get 100GB for PS4 saves and another 100GB for PS5 saves.
-This space allows you to[back up your precious save data](https://www.makeuseof.com/tag/protect-your-game-saves/) , as well as easily transfer your saves to another console.
+This space allows you to [back up your precious save data](https://www.makeuseof.com/tag/protect-your-game-saves/) , as well as easily transfer your saves to another console.

  However, both the Xbox One and Xbox Series X|S provide cloud storage without a subscription.
 Microsoft says "as your game library grows, so does your cloud storage," so the exact amount isn't known.